the-events-calendar/the-events-calendar/readme.txt

 IMPORTANT NOTICE: 3.x upgrade is a HUGE upgrade from 2.x versions.
 If you are upgrading from an older version, please test thoroughly before updating on your live website.

+= 3.3 =

+There have been a number of architectural changes and bug fixes in 3.3.
+If you have a lot of customizations you may want to do some thorough testing before upgrading.

 = 3.2 =

 There have been a number of architectural changes in 3.2.
 If you have a lot of customizations you may want to do some thorough testing before upgrading.